 Did you see a parallel in today’s Nigeria?
 Nigeria has never had it so bad economically, politically, criminally, and socially.
 Some female students are still university students because of income from prostitution.
 Their only hopes for economic and spiritual salvation are the religious houses.

 There was a brief civilian interregnum from 1979 to 1983.
-The all-knowing but really uninformed and uneducated military, seized and terrorized the nation for another 16 years, from 1983 to 1999.
+The all-knowing but really uninformed and uneducated military, seized and terrorized the nation for another 16 years.
 Education continued to decline because of continuous industrial actions by university lecturers.
-If you graduated in 8 years from a 4-year program, it must be by divine intervention or a miracle.
+If you graduated in 8 years from a 4-year program , it must be by divine intervention or a miracle.
 No industries were built, infrastructure continued to deteriorate.

 Obasanjo did not improve Nigeria’s infrastructure and spent his second term plotting to be a lifelong leader in the mold of Robert Mugabe.